mbrlabs/Lorien/README.md

     </a>
 </p>

 Lorien is an **infinite canvas drawing/note-taking app that is focused on performance, small savefiles and simplicity**.
 It's not based on bitmap images like Krita, Gimp or Photoshop; it rather saves brush strokes as a collection of points and renders them at runtime (kind of like SVG).
 It's primarily designed to be used as a digital notebook and as brainstorming tool.
 While it can totally be used to make small sketches and diagrams, it is not meant to replace traditional art programs that operate on bitmap images.
 It is entirely written in the [Godot Game Engine](https://godotengine.org/).
-For an overview on how to use Lorien have a look [at the manual](docs/manuals/manual_v0.5.0.md).
+For an overview on how to use Lorien have a look [at the manual](docs/manuals/manual_v0.6.0.md).

 ![Lorien demo](https://raw.githubusercontent.com/mbrlabs/Lorien/main/images/lorien_demo.png)

 ⚠ **This is very much a WIP and still a bit rough around the edges** ⚠.
 The savefile format *might* also change in the future.
 Contributions (be it bug reports, code, art or [translations](docs/i18n.md)) are very welcome.

-## Features as of v0.6.0:
+## Features as of v0.7.0-dev:
 - Infinite canvas
 - Infinite undo/redo
 - (Almost) Infinite zoom
 - Infinite grid
-- Distraction free mode (toggles the UI on/off)
+- Zen mode (toggles the UI on/off)
 - Extremely small savefiles ([File format specs](docs/file_format.md))
 - Work on multiple documents simultaneously
-- [Tools](docs/manuals/manual_v0.5.0.md): Freehand brush, eraser, line tool, rectangle tool, circle/ellipse tool, selection tool
+- [Tools](docs/manuals/manual_v0.7.0.md): Freehand brush, eraser, line tool, rectangle tool, circle/ellipse tool, selection tool
 - Move and delete selected brush strokes
 - SVG export
 - Rebindable keyboard shortcuts